Alsat

-Alsat (formerly known as Alsat-M) is a national television station that broadcasts throughout the territory of North Macedonia and other Balkan countries.
+Alsat National Television, or simply Alsat (short for "Albanian Satellite"; Macedonian: Алсат) is a generalist television channel that broadcasts throughout the territory of North Macedonia and other Balkan countries.
 Its programming is transmitted mainly in Albanian and occasionally in Macedonian, based on the European concepts of information that aim to foster multi-ethnic coexistence in North Macedonia.
 Alsat has a dynamic range of programming that covers: news, politics, economy, entertainment, music, sports, movies, series and documentaries.

+It was founded on March 1, 2006 as Alsat-M by Albanian businessman Vebi Velija, as a sister to the former Alsat (now Albanian Screen).